killermosi/OXC-ModPortal/_internal/v1.0.0/specifications/03-ModManagement.md

 * **UUID**: The mod's universal unique identifier, used to aggregate mod data.
 * **User ID**: Who owns the mod.
 * **Slug**: The unique "friendly URL" of the mod.
-It is automatically derived from the title when the mod is created.
+It is automatically derived from the title when the mod is created and updated along with the title afterwards
 * **Date created**: Date and time when the mod was created.
 * **Date updated**: Date and time when the mod was updated.
 * **Rating Up**: The number of positive ratings the mod has received.